 This trashcan feeder is big enough to cater to a good amount of feed.
 You won’t be needing to refill it from time to time.
 Plus, it can feed several chickens since it has many pipe openings.
 This feeder is made of a big plastic trash can and PVC pipes, which make it waterproof.
 This pipe also keeps the feeds clean since it has a cover.
 It also keeps the feeds away from being wet.

-This chicken feeder is quick to do and very cheap.
+This chicken feeder is quick and very cheap.
 You will need to make this feeder out of peanut butter or mayonnaise containers.
 This chicken feeder is easy to clean and easy to refill.
 This project is small and ideal for your chicks.

 If you are looking for a bottle feeder from recycled material, this one is for you.
 This feeder is made with empty plastic bottles.
 This project is easy to make since you only need to cut the plastics and grip them using metal wire.
 The preparation and assembles are easy to do.
 This feeder is cheap and can be done in no time.